robmeijer/im-wp-plugin-skeleton/README.md

 ## Updating Placeholders
 The skeleton contains various placeholders that need to be updated for your plugin.
 ### Composer - composer.json
-Replace "PluginSkeleton" with the namespace of the service your plugin will provide, e.g. Subscriptions.
+Replace `PluginSkeleton` with the namespace of the service your plugin will provide, e.g. `Subscriptions`.
 ```json
 // composer.json